expand-network/sdk-nodejs/README.md

 >All transactions are securely signed on your end, so your private key remains with you and never comes to us over API.
 We do not hold your crypto:closed_lock_with_key: at any point: **Your keys, Your crypto**.
 Our APIs are a one-stop-shop for you to make the enquiries and conduct the transactions as you want.

+## Client-Side Security Essentials

+### Certificate transparency
+CT makes it easier to detect and prevent digital certificate fraud, thereby improving the security of internet connections.
+>**In addition to implementing certificate transparency measures on our end, we _highly recommend_ users to also consider implementing these measures for added security benefits.**

+### Private Key
+A user's private key is stored securely in a digital wallet, and should never be shared with anyone as it provides full access and control over their digital assets.
+>**It is _highly recommended_ that users take necessary precautions to ensure the safety and confidentiality of their private keys, as we do not possess any access or control over them.**

+### Additional Security Precautions
+* It is important for the user to safeguard both their data and workstation from potential risks such as spoofing, tampering, and other related threats.
+* It is important for the end user to connect to a secure network and ensure that they use only TLS 1.2 or a newer version for enhanced security to safeguard them from any kind of threats and attacks.

 ## Installation
 To install, just clone the repository from git directly. (npm install coming soon)
 ```